PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: Experiment and Results

 The experimental results demonstrated that case (1) of the TPA, which was our proposed method, achieved the highest score of 94.16.
 In case (2) of the TPA, the score decreased by 30.20 points.
 When words that were POS tagged as determiners, prepositions, and conjunctions were deleted in case (3), lower performance was exhibited than in case (2).
 Finally, case (4) achieved the lowest performance.
 These results demonstrate that excluding both the POS and Stopwords from the subjects of the measurements is the most reasonable evaluation for TP conversion.
 Moreover, when the NER penalty was applied, the performances decreased in all cases, which means that the NER penalty contributes to more valid measurement.
 We also conducted a qualitative analysis on the results of \textsc{PicTalky} (see Appendix~\ref{sec:appe1}).
+Finally, we verify the the practicality of \textsc{PicTalky} with a questionnaire-based satisfaction survey (see Appendix~\ref{sec:appe4}.